Best Rain Gauges of 2023

 How do I clean a rain gauge?

 Rain gauges should be cleaned gently with soap and water.
 Don’t use harsh chemicals.
-Read the manufacturers’ instructions before cleaning.
+Read the manufacturer’s instructions before cleaning.

-The Weather Station Experts participates in Amazon Associates and other affiliate programs and may receive a commission from clicking on links on our site.
+The Weather Station Experts participates in affiliate programs including Amazon Associates.
+We may receive a commission from clicking links on our site.